1994-2014 | 2015-2019

 This sequel was directed by Kevin Lima, who has since directed the excellent Enchanted (2007), however this was his live-action debut following directing Disney animations, firstly MovieToons film A Goofy Movie (1995) and co-directing Tarzan (1999).
 What this film does well had already been done better by the earlier film, but again shows the villains going through extraordinary punishment in the same vein as Home Alone, despite John Hughes not being involved in this sequel.
 One of the characters is a 'spotless Dalmatian' – as all Dalmatians have spots the spots were removed digitally, while other dogs' spots were tweaked to resemble 'hidden Mickeys', the three-circle logo present in the background of many Disney films intended to resemble Mickey Mouse's head.

-Sadly whenever Disney make a film about animals, they end up being on people who can't cope's Christmas lists8.
+Sadly whenever Disney make a film about animals, that type of animal ends up being on people who can't cope's Christmas lists8.
 Just as Finding Nemo (2003) led to a huge demand for clownfish, many of which ended up dead as their new owners couldn't look after them, 101 Dalmatians led to abandoned and mistreated Dalmatians.
 To address the issue of abandoned dogs 102 Dalmatians' end credit includes the words,

 The producers, Walt Disney Company, American Humane Association and the Dalmatian Club of America want every pet to have a loving and permanent home.
 If you are adopting a pet, be sure you are ready for a lifetime commitment and research your choice carefully.